Why work in the industry

 The UK pharmaceutical industry has a dynamic working environment with the challenges, opportunities and incentives that you'd expect from one of the UK's biggest industries.

-The pharmaceutical industry is a major recruiter in the UK directly employing around 73,000 people.
-As there are still thousands of diseases for which we have no cure, the work of the pharmaceutical industry will continue to be essential for the foreseeable future.
-This gives great potential for long-term employment and career progression both within the UK and globally, with global health and life science markets predicted to grow up to 10% per year in the next decade.
+There are still thousands of diseases for which there is no cure, the work of the pharmaceutical industry will continue to be essential for the foreseeable future.
+This gives great potential for long-term employment and career progression both within the UK and globally, with global health and life science markets predicted to continue growing through the next decade.

 Jobs in the pharmaceutical industry are typically well paid and often come with other benefits such as bonuses, medical insurance, pension plans and transport loans.